-Mexico is a country between the U.S. and Central America that’s known for its Pacific and Gulf of Mexico beaches and its diverse landscape of mountains, deserts and jungles.
-In Mexico our Volunteer Build teams build homes for families living in the southern colonias of Tijuana, as well as feeding the homeless and visiting the forgotten in prison.
+Mexico is located between the U.S. and Central America and has a diverse landscape of mountains, deserts and jungles.
+Our Volunteer Build teams build homes for the poor and homeless in the arid colonies of southern Tijuana, as well as feeding the homeless and visiting those forgotten in prison.

 Border Countries | USA, Guatemala, Belize |